Home » How Healthy Is Your Relationship With Your Child?

 So, begin right now to think about what you want to be different, and start to write those things down.
 Would you like to have more respect?
 Would you like your teen to have better time management?
 Who pays for their telephone, gas, or insurance?
 Would you like everyone to stop yelling, and start listening?
 What takes priority, driving to work or driving elsewhere?

-Should you need help finding alternative schools or schools troubled teens or religious boarding schools or school placement, please let us know.
+Should you need help finding residential schools for troubled youth or schools for troubled youth or homes for boys or help for troubled teenagers, please let us know.
 Therapeutic programs and schools like this will provide treatment for troubled teens.
 Boarding Schools (Emotional Growth Schools and Therapeutic Boarding Schools) provide supervision and counseling for at-risk teenage boys and girls.
 Rehabs for teens provide addiction counseling and drug abuse recovery.
 Residential Treatment Centers offer clinical treatment with both academic and behavioral support, plus medication management and medical monitoring.
 They treat adolescents with serious psychological and behavioral issues, are highly structured, and they offer recreational and adventure activities.

 How Healthy Is Your Relationship With Your Child?